How to build a team full of talent: focus on these four people

 Having the right mix of people is the secret weapon for a high performing business.
 Careers expert Jan Bowen-Nielsen talks us through what it really takes to build an all-star team.

 Team building is an art in itself, and finding the balance between skills and talent vs personalities and fitting into company culture is no mean feat.
 And the leader who builds a consistently high performing team is worth their weight in gold.
-A successful company operates best when its employees are genuinely excited by the thought of delivering out-of-the-park results.

 "The right mix of people can bring a variety of skills, and the role of a manager is using that blend of talent to build success," said Jan, founder and director of specialist coaching company Quiver Management.

 Jan explains the four most common workplace personalities (using the behavior assessment DISC tool), and their basic workplace characteristics.
 He said: "people are a mix of all four styles, but usually one or two traits will be prevalent in their everyday behaviour."

 Do you have the right mix?
 Read on to find out more:

 This person finds the bottom line, fast.
 Jan said: "the dominant personality places emphasis on accomplishing results, the bottom line, and confidence.
 Their trait behaviours include being direct, results-orientated, firm, strong-willed and forceful.

 "They see the big picture, relish challenges, and like to get straight to the point.
 They can become impatient and demanding when under pressure."

 When you need oodles of enthusiasm and teamwork, even when its 8pm and the end isn't yet in sight.
 "Influencers place emphasis on persuading others, openness, and relationships," said Jan.
 "Their trait behaviours include being outgoing, enthusiastic, optimistic, high-spirited and lively.